Get Help for Parents

 Parents, guardians, and adults who care for children face constant challenges when trying to help keep children safer in today’s fast-paced world.
 For decades, children were taught to stay away from “strangers.”
 But this concept is difficult for children to grasp and often the perpetrator is someone the child knows.
 It is more beneficial to help build children’s confidence and teach them to respond to a potentially dangerous situation, rather than teaching them to look out for a particular type of person.

-Click on the links to the right for more information about keeping your children safe.
+Click here for more information about keeping your children safe.

 The Internet offers an array of entertainment and educational resources for children but also presents some risks.
 Approximately one in seven youths (10 to 17 years) experience a sexual solicitation or approach while online.1